google/bigwheels/CONTRIBUTING.md

     [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
     Running `clang-format -style=file -i [modified-files]` can help.
 *   Create a pull request (PR) with your patch.
+*   1 PR = 1 change.
+If you want to add 3 features, that's 3 PRs.
+*   If you PR brings a non-trivial performance improvement, do provide proof.
 *   Make sure the PR description clearly identifies the problem, explains the solution, and references the issue if applicable.
 *   If your patch completely fixes bug 1234, the commit message should say